Use savings deals, day passes, and half-fare cards for cheaper tickets on Lake Geneva boat cruises in Switzerland.

 - Groups of ten or more receive discounts of 20%.

 - Bicycles may be transported on most Lake Geneva pleasure boats subject to space restrictions – a day ticket is CHF8 per bicycle.
 Bicycles are not allowed on the smaller Navibus boats.

 - Season tickets are available for long-stay visitors and local residents.

-Discount combination tickets are available for CGN boat cruises and admission to some sights in the Lake Geneva region. the offers depends on the season but usually include 15% discount at Chateau de Chillon, 15% discount at the Garden of Five Senses in Yvoire, 20% off on the Red Cross Museum in Geneva, 20% off the Palais Lumière in Evian, and 25% off the Léman Museum in Nyon.
-By tickets for the Swiss Vapeur Parc in Le Bouveret at CGN ticket windows for 25% off.
+Discount combination tickets are available for CGN boat cruises and admission to some sights in the Lake Geneva region.
+The offers depend on the season but usually include 15% discount at Chateau de Chillon, 15% discount at the Garden of Five Senses in Yvoire, 20% off on the Red Cross Museum in Geneva, 20% off the Palais Lumière in Evian, and 25% off the Léman Museum in Nyon.
+Buy tickets for the Swiss Vapeur Parc in Le Bouveret at CGN ticket windows for 25% off.

 Save on the Boat by Using the Train